 A few last words of advice

 Don’t name your pigs.
 It makes it a little easier to say goodbye.
 Don’t waste anything.
 Their meat is a gift, and the fat and bones are useful.
 You have a whole pig so there are cuts that you might not be used to cooking with.
 This provides you with a great opportunity to expand your culinary skills.

 Talk to people who have already raised pigs.
 Listen to their advice but remember that not everyone is going to give you advice that works for your situation.
 Ultimately you need to take all of this information and decide on the right course of action.

 Realize that slaughtering animals that you have spent months caring for can be emotional.
-For people that are new to farming, the gap from thinking you know what raising animals for meat will be like to actually knowing what raising animals for meat is like … is a wide one.
+For people that are new to farming, the gap from thinking you know what raising animals for meat will be like to actually know what raising animals for meat is like is a wide one.

 Don’t let bad accounts of raising pigs make you fearful or discourage from trying.
 Taking time to plan will make all the difference.
 Raising pigs is not hard.
 We truly enjoyed having pigs on our homestead.

-8 Things to know about Raising pigs ~ Some tips and additional insights into raising pigs for meat.
+8 Things to know about Raising pigs ~ Some tips and further insights into raising pigs for meat.

 Raising Pigs Naturally & Humanely ~ Insights into keeping your pigs happy and making the experience a good one.